- SEO for financial services places a strong emphasis on trust.

 - Local SEO tactics make it easier for customers to find your brick-and-mortar locations.

-According to Google, any page that could have an impact on the user’s current or future well-being (physical, financial, safety, etc.) should be vetted more carefully for E-A-T (expertise, authoritativeness, and trustworthiness).
+According to Google, any page that could have an impact on the user’s current or future well-being (health, financial, safety, etc.) should be vetted more carefully for E-A-T (expertise, authoritativeness, and trustworthiness).
 Financial services websites, including those covering banking, investment, insurance, etc., can easily fall under the “Your Money, Your Life” umbrella.

 In other words, if you’re giving financial advice, it better be good, it better be trustworthy, and it better be written by an expert.

-Technical SEO for financial services
+Technical SEO for financial service websites

 The good news is, technical SEO is technical SEO!
 Begin with a complete website audit to uncover any issues that might impact crawlability and usability, and prioritize your findings.
 Just like any other website, certain technical priorities will be obvious.
-(Are there erroneous noindex tags on all of your resource pages, or is your robots.txt file accidentally blocking important pages from being crawled?)
+(Are there noindex tags on your resource pages, or is your robots.txt file accidentally blocking important pages from being crawled?)

 If technical issues impact any of the following, you’ll want to bump the fix to “high priority:”

-Page load speed is a Google ranking factor.
+Page load speed is a Google SEO ranking factor.
 With this in mind, it’s critical that your web pages load fast and don’t cause your site visitors to wait.

 Do your website’s URLs look something like this: